yitongknows/ECE444-F2020-Lab3/README.md

 Docker | Virtual Machine
 ------------ | -------------
- aa | the operating system inside of a VM is hard to maintain aa | Ectremely error prone
+ Docker has no operating systems, it runs the images and containers on host operating systems| each VM has its own operating system
-| cannot guarantee the environment for different developers are the same for the project to run successfully
+ Docker requires fewer recources to run containers | VM requires more CPU cycles to run projects provides isolated environments for each image | cannot guarantee the environment for different developers are the same for the project to run successfully
+takes a few seconds to run |takes longer time to start a VM Docker container can share hardware spaces between containers|requires more hardware space for multiple VMs